 - After a mitigation system is installed, the unit tracks the ongoing operation and maintenance of the system.

-- The unit also supports DEH in response to environmental public health emergencies.
-All the members of the unit are trained in emergency response.
+- The unit also supports EHB in response to environmental public health emergencies by serving within or supporting the operation of incident management/unified management structures.
+Members of the unit are trained in emergency response though the implementation of the National Incident Management System (NIMS).